AdobeDocs/analytics-platform.en/help/getting-started/cja-overview.md

 # [!UICONTROL Customer Journey Analytics] overview

-The wait is over!
 Imagine your favorite Analytics tool, Analysis Workspace, taking advantage of the power of [!UICONTROL Adobe Experience Platform] (AEP) and the myriad cross-channel datasets in it!

 ![](assets/cja-multi-flow.png)